Northland

 • Ahipara Superette – 4 Takahe St, Ahipara, open 7:30 am to 6:30 pm daily, includes post office open 9am to 5pm Mon to Friday and Sat morning, 09 409 4828.

-• Intercity – Buses depart 10.10am from Kaitaia to Auckland, via Whangarei, on Mondays, Wednesdays, Fridays and Sundays only.
-And from Paihia every day, with two services daily and three on Friday and Sunday.
+• Intercity – Buses depart 10.10am from Kaitaia for Auckland, via Whangarei, on Mondays, Wednesdays, Fridays and Sundays only.
+And from Paihia twice daily, with an extra service on Friday and Sunday.

 Ahipara to Cape Reinga: 100.5 km, 4 days (maps 7, 6, 5, 4, 3, 2, 1)